coderida06/GuitAir/README.md

 # GuitAir

 A few years ago, I picked up the guitar.
-I learned to play quite a few songs—but only through tabs.
+I learned to play quite a few songs, but only the tabs.
 Chords were a different story.
 My fingertips hated me, and I never had the time or patience to properly learn them.
 (I can play an E minor though.)

 So I built **GuitAir**.